Sir-Poeksie/CleanCity-TechAlchemist_SDET_Rebuild/docs/README.md

 ## 📂 Test Files, Automation, and Documentation Submission

 All student groups must:
-- Create a folder named `tests` in the root of their repository.
+- Create a folder named `tests` in the root of their
-- Place all test files, scripts, and supporting source code for automated tests (e.g., Jest, PyTest, Selenium, or any other tools used) in this folder.
-- Include Markdown (`.md`) files documenting:
-  - Test design and approach
-  - How to run the tests
-  - Any setup or environment requirements
-  - Defect reports and issue logs
-- All defect reports, issues, and bug documentation must be included in the `tests` folder (or subfolders) for evaluation.
-- Only work that is present in the repository will be considered for grading and feedback.

-*This ensures your testing work is transparent, reproducible, and easy to evaluate by instructors.*